openstudiocoalition/OpenStudioApplication/docs/getting_started/features.md

 ### Parametric Analysis Using [PAT](https://github.com/NREL/OpenStudio-PAT/releases)

 - OpenStudio Measures provide reliable and repeatable mechanism to apply transforms to models
-- Eliminates ambiguity and user error; all rules encapsulated in Measure itself
+- Eliminates ambiguity and user error; all rules encapsulated in measure itself
-- More than 316 Measures available [online](bcl.nrel.gov) and always growing
+- More than 316 measures available [online](bcl.nrel.gov) and always growing
-- Write Measure once and apply to many projects
+- Write measure once and apply to many projects
 - Perform complex ECMs, like full HVAC replacement, easily
 - Quickly access online and local libraries of measures from drag-and-drop interface
-- Edit user inputs to control how Measure modifies the model
+- Edit user inputs to control how measure modifies the model
 - Create meaningful results, ready for inclusion in reports to design team, building owners, etc.

 ### QAQC